stefanfluck/palmpy/docs/palmpy-documentation.md

 This section will outlines the steps needed to create a static driver using the make_static script (in the following sections referred to as "the script"), which leverages the functions of palmpy to create static driver from geodata.
 When it comes to geodata, due to the different ways and standards, how people record geographical features, it is extremely difficult to write a script that does not require any data preprocessing.
 In order to create a simulation setup procedure that is easy to employ, some generalization standards were outlined about how geodata should look like in order for the script to be able to understand it.

 It must be noted here that there is also a script shipped with PALM that can be used to create a static driver file.
 However, at the time it was needed to create static drivers for various projects at the Center for Aviation, this script was not usable as it relied heavily on geodata that was preprocessed by the DLR.
 Furthermore, the input files were not optional.
 Therefore, it was decided to create a new script, that fulfilled the needs at the Center for Aviation for projects, that were not necessarily focussed around urban climate simulations, but it turned out to be generally applicable.
 The core of the script created here was set up completely on its own without reusing code from the shipped PALM script.
 Regarding the implementation of [leaf area density arrays](#Resolved Vegetation), the approach of the shipped script was analyzed before implementing our own approach.
 Therefore, while the outcome of both scripts may be comparable, the mechanics behind are two separate pair of shoes.

+### Applied Paradigms and Standards

+In the process of designing this workflow, it was found that is required to decide on a specific data format, that data needs to have in order to be able to be automatically forged into a PALM static driver file.
+With the vastness of different sources of geodata in the world, it is almost impossible to write a script that can adapt to an arbitrary naming of fields in a GIS attribute table.
+Therefore, the following requirements were set up in order to homogenize the input data for an automated script.
+In doing so, a sensible balance had to be struck between the generalization of data and the flexibility to systematically change parameters in the static drivers.
+This was all done keeping in mind the functionalities in PALM as of May 2020.
+It may be great to have data about the detailed position of a water fountain that is only temporarily active, but there is currently to option to include temporarily active water fountains in a PALM simulation - a grid point can either be vegetation, pavement or water.
+Therefore, to setup a PALM simulation in practice, geodata needs to be collected, then it needs to be searched for relevant information.
+And as the relevant data often does not come collected in a single dataset, the relevant data needs to be subset and exported into new files.
+The following sections will outline how these files need to look like.
+It shall be mentioned here that not all datasets need to be provided - which information is used can be steered by setting appropriate flags in the namelist.
+This will be discussed further below (see [Static File Generation](#Static File Generation)).